Generalized fractional Dirac type operators: Preliminaries

 \subsection{Clifford Analysis}

-Below we recall some necessary facts and notions on Clifford analysis.
+Here we recall some necessary facts and terminology on the Clifford analysis.
 Nevertheless, for more details on this topic, see e.g. \cite{bookclifford1}.
 Let us start by recalling the universal real Clifford algebra.
 We then take the $n$-dimensional vector space $\mathbb{R}^n$ endowed with an orthonormal basis $\{e_1,\ldots,e_n\}$.
 The universal real Clifford algebra $Cl_{0,n}$ is defined as the $2^n$-dimensional associative algebra which satisfies the following multiplication rule

-A vector space basis for $Cl_{0,n}$ is generated by the elements $e_0=1$ and $e_{B}=e_{r_1,\ldots,r_k}$, where $B=\{r_1,\ldots,r_k\}\subset N=\{1,\ldots,n\}$ for $1\leq r_1<\cdots<r_k\leq n$.
+A vector space basis for $Cl_{0,n}$ is generated by the elements $e_0=1$ and $e_{B}=e_{r_1,\ldots,r_k}$, where $B=\{r_1,\ldots,r_k\}\subset N=\{1,\ldots,n\}$ for $1\leqslant r_1<\cdots<r_k\leqslant n$.
 Hence, for any $y\in Cl_{0,n}$ we have that $y=\sum_{B}x_{B}e_{B}$ with $x_B\in\mathbb{R}$.
 Now we recall the complexified Clifford algebra $\mathbb{C}_n$:

 where the imaginary unit $i$ of $\mathbb{C}$ commutes with the basis elements $(ie_j =e_j i$ for any $j=1,\ldots,n)$.
 A $\mathbb{C}_n$-valued function defined on an open subset $V\subset\mathbb{R}^n$ can be represented by $f=\sum_{B}f_B e_B$ with $\mathbb{C}$-valued components $f_B$.
 As usual, the continuity, differentiability and other properties are normally assumed component-wisely by means of the classical notions on $\mathbb{C}$.